 If you live in Florida and are thinking of entering the medical assisting profession, you can expect a wealth of employers vying for your services.
 There are thousands of job openings for medical assistants each year across the state of Florida, making it one of the top states for job opportunities in the country for medical assistants.
 Moreover, according to experts at medicalassistantschools.com, due to the state’s accelerating population growth, medical assistants can expect the labor market demand for their skill set to continue rising.

 Indeed, according to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics, employment prospects for medical assistants are expected to grow by 31 percent from 2010 to 2020, much faster than the average for all occupations: demand will stem from physicians hiring more medical assistants to do routine administrative and clinical duties so that physicians can see more patients.
 This uptick in demand is expected to result in the hiring of over 160,000 new medical assistants this decade.

 What Does Working as a Medical Assistant Entail?

 Medical assistants are often responsible for maintaining efficiency and organization in a healthcare office.
-Tasks of this nature typically include contact with patients –greeting patients in person and by phone and scheduling their appointments, and acting as liaison between medical professionals and patients.
+Tasks of this nature typically include contact with patients –greeting patients in person and by phone and scheduling their appointments and acting as the liaison between medical professionals and patients.